Żebbuġ

 Żebbuġ (Ħaż-Żebbuġ /mt/), also known by its title Città Rohan, is a city in the Western Region of Malta.
-It is one of the oldest towns in the country, and its population is 11,074 as of June 2021.
+It is one of the oldest towns in the country.
+The population of Żebbuġ was 14,798 in July 2024, including 7,772 men and 7,026 women (of which 12,708 were Maltese nationals and 2,090 foreign nationals).

 History and origins

 The parish church is dedicated to Philip of Agira and the feast is celebrated on the 2nd Sunday of June, although the actual feast day falls on the 12th day of May.
 The name of the town literally means "olives" in Maltese; it derives from the large olive groves that stood in and around the current location of the church and the centre of the town.
 The town was bestowed with the title of Città Rohan by Emmanuel de Rohan-Polduc, the Grand Master of the Order of St. John on 21 June 1777.
 As was the custom in such events, the people of Ħaż-Żebbuġ built an archway known as the De Rohan Arch at the entrance to their hometown by way of marking the incipiency of its status as a city.
 The gateway, also known by the locals as il-Bieb il-Ġdid (Maltese for "the New Gateway"), still stands today.
 The town's coat-of-arms is also based on that of the House of Rohan.